-An example of some point $\mathbf{\hat{x}}$ and its neighbourhood is given in Figure \ref{fig:neighbourhood_of_xhat}.
-The figure also shows the neighbourhood upper bound $\Gamma$ as defined in section \ref{unconstrained:prob_def}.
-To accompany this abstract figure, we also present Figure \ref{fig:neighbourhood_of_xhat_1d_eg} which uses the same one dimensional example used in section \ref{unconstrained:prob_def}.
-Here we see some point depicted as a black cross and its neighbourhood ($\Gamma = 0.5$), depicted in a green hue.
+An example of a point $\mathbf{\hat{x}}$ and its neighbourhood is given in Figure \ref{fig:neighbourhood_of_xhat}.
+To accompany this abstract figure, we also present Figure \ref{fig:neighbourhood_of_xhat_1d_eg} which uses the same one dimensional example used in section \ref{constrained:prob_def}.
+Here we see a point depicted as a black cross and its neighbourhood ($\Gamma = 0.5$), depicted in a green hue.